openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 Everything else till the final *:* will be used as channel description.
 Be sure to have at least 2 words in the *Pre-Text* as we need both - the channel name and a description.
 The binding will log an error otherwise.
-Also keep in mind: for the channel name we have to adhere to the OH channel name conventions - so just use letters and numbers without any special sings here.
+Also keep in mind: for the channel name we have to adhere to the openHAB channel name conventions - so just use letters and numbers without any special sings here.
 The type of the channel will be automatically determined by the type of the object added.
 Also don't forget the final colon - this is the separator between the label and the value.
 Without the colon the parser couldn't build up a working channel for this value.